longturn/freeciv21/docs/Playing/faq.rst

 My irrigated grassland produces only 2 food.
 Is this a bug?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No, it is not --- it is a feature.
-Your government is probably Despotism, which has a :math:`-1` output penalty whenever a tile produces more than 2 units of food, production, or trade.
+Your government is probably :government:`Despotism`, which has a :math:`-1` output penalty whenever a tile produces more than 2 units of food, production, or trade.
 You should change your government.
 See the in-game help on :title-reference:`Government` for more detail to get rid of this penalty.

 This feature is also not 100% affected by the form of government.
 There are some small and great wonders in certain rulesets that get rid of the output penalty.
 See the in-game help on